yuku/duck_testing/README.md

 end
 ```

-Now you can activate type testing by prepending _kata_ module into the class:
+Now you can activate type testing by prepending _duck_testing_ module into the class:

 ```rb
 before = Foo.new